Colonel Stephen Ruth

 Our History & Mission

 The Strategic Officer Recruiting Detachment (SORD) promotes diversity and inclusion throughout the Army profession.
-SORD endeavors to support Houston/Los Angeles building bridges across the country increasing diversity through localized marketing and daily recruiting.
+SORD endeavors to support Houston and Los Angeles by building bridges across the country increasing diversity through localized marketing and daily recruiting and outreach.

 Click the video to begin play, you can click to make

 the video fullscreen after launch.

 SORD promotes a college first approach through Army Reserve Officers' Training Corps (ROTC).
 SORD educates the community about opportunities, scholarships, and programs to help students create a pathway to a strong future and service to our nation.